-Have Curly Hair?
-Here are 10 Ways to Keep Those Curls Healthy and Maintained in this Unexpected Heat
+10 Ways to Keep Those Curls Healthy and Maintained In The Summer

 Heat can definitely become a curly girl's NIGHTMARE.
 Between the heat, humidity, frizz, and glaring sun—it can be so damaging to our hair.
 That's why it is extremely important that we take the extra steps needed to not only protect but maintain healthy curls in warmer seasons.
 I have curated some of my best practices and tips that leave my curls damage-free.

 This is most important.
 Heat and the sun can cause hair to become very dry and brittle.
 You can counteract that by making sure your hair has all of the moisture need.
 It goes beyond just moisturizing your hair on the outside.
 The best hydration your hair can get is from inside.
 Make sure you are drinking a MINIMUM of eight 8oz glasses of water a day and maintain a daily moisturizing routine for your strands.

 Find a light weight oil to seal your ends at night.
 This will keep the moisture locked in your locks.
 Also, invest in a silk pillow case and a silk bonnet to prevent cotton materials from soaking up the moisture from your hair.
 My favorite oil at the moment is The Mane Choice Multi-Vitamin Growth Oil.